Thomas Wyatt (poet): Rumoured affair with Anne Boleyn

-"Noli me tangere [Do not touch me], Caesar's, I am".
+"Noli me tangere [Do not touch me], for Caesar's I am".

 In still plainer terms, Wyatt's late sonnet "If waker care" describes his first "love" for "Brunette that set our country in a roar"—presumably Boleyn.

+Wyatt's grandson George Wyatt included in his Life of Queen Anne Boleigne a story that Thomas Wyatt obtained a jewel belonging to Anne, and that Henry VIII heard of this.
+The jewel was loose "hanging by a lace out of her pocket", a "tablet" (a kind of locket) which Wyatt took to wear at his neck.
+Henry VIII recognised the jewel when he played bowls with Wyatt.
+Anne said that Wyatt had obtained the jewel without her permission.
+However, the details of the story seem incompatible with courtly behaviour and are unconvincing.

 Imprisonment on charges of adultery

 In May 1536, Wyatt was imprisoned in the Tower of London for allegedly committing adultery with Anne Boleyn.
 He was released later that year thanks to his friendship or his father's friendship with Thomas Cromwell, and he returned to his duties.
-During his stay in the Tower, he may have witnessed Anne Boleyn's execution (19 May 1536) from his cell window, as well as the executions of the five men with whom she was accused of adultery; he wrote a poem which might have been inspired by that experience.
+During his stay in the Tower, he may have witnessed Anne Boleyn's execution (which took place on 19 May 1536) from his cell window, as well as the executions of the five men with whom she was accused of adultery; he wrote a poem which might have been inspired by that experience.

-Around 1537, Elizabeth Darrell was Thomas's mistress, a former maid of honour to Catherine of Aragon.
+Around 1537, Thomas had an affair with Elizabeth Darrell, a former maid of honour to Catherine of Aragon.
 She bore Wyatt three sons.

 By 1540, he was again in the king's favour, as he was granted the site and many of the manorial estates of the dissolved Boxley Abbey.
 However, he was charged once more with treason in 1541; the charges were again lifted, but only thanks to the intervention of Queen Catherine Howard and on the condition of reconciling with his wife.
 He was granted a full pardon and restored once again to his duties as ambassador.
-After the execution of Catherine Howard, there were rumours that Wyatt's wife Elizabeth was a possibility to become Henry VIII's next wife, despite the fact that she was still married to Wyatt.
+After the execution of Catherine Howard, there were rumours that Wyatt's wife Elizabeth was a possibility to become Henry VIII's next wife despite the fact that she was still married to Wyatt.
 He became ill not long after and died on 11 October 1542 around age 39.
 He is buried in Sherborne Abbey.